grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 It is noteworthy that since SHA is progress-free, each attempt could be thought of as a participant joining the effort and immediately leaving.
-Thus miners join and leave, trillions of times per second.
+Thus miners join and leave, quintillions of times per second.

+## The Participation is Revealed in Statistics ##

+The magical secret participation property also works in reverse.
+The global hashrate listed on many sites is known not because every miner registered at some "miners registration office" where they report their hash rate periodically.
+No such thing exists.

+The hash rate is known because for a solution of a specific difficulty to be found in 10 minutes, on average this many attempts (~10<sup>21</sup> as of this writing) had to have been made by someone somewhere.

+We do not know who these participants are, they never announced that they are working, those who did not find a solution (which is practically all of them) never told anyone they were working, their location could have been anywhere in the universe, and yet we know with absolute certainty that they exist.
+Simply because the problem continues to be solved.

 ## Work is a Clock ##

 And there is the crux of it: The difficulty in finding a conforming hash acts as _a clock_.
+A universal clock, if you will, because there is only one such clock in the universe, and thus there is nothing to sync and anyone can "look" at it.

 It doesn't matter that this clock is imprecise.
-What matters is that the state of the chain can be tied unambiguously to the ticks of such a clock.
+What matters is that the this is the same clock for everyone and that the state of the chain can be tied unambiguously to the ticks of this clock.

-This clock is operated by the multi-terahash rate of an unknown number of collective participants spread across the planet, independent of one another.
+This clock is operated by the multi-exahash rate of an unknown number of collective participants spread across the planet, completely independent of one another.

 ## Last Piece of the Puzzle ##

-It must be the hash of a block (the block header, to be precise).
-As we mentioned, the input doesn't matter, but if it is an actual block, then whenever a solution is found, it happened at the tick of our Proof-Of-Work clock.
-Not before, not after, but exactly at.
+The solution must be the hash of a block (the block header, to be precise).
+As we mentioned, the input doesn't matter, but if it is an actual block, then whenever a solution is found, it happened at the tick of our Proof-of-Work clock.
+Not before, not after, but _exactly at_.
 We know this unambiguosly because the block was part of that mechanism.

 To put it another way, if blocks weren't the input to the SHA256 function, we'd still have a distributed clock, but we couldn't tie blocks to the ticks of this clock.
-Using the blocks addresses this issue.
+Using blocks as input addresses this issue.

 ## And that is it ##

-This is what Proof-Of-Work does for the blockchain.
-It is not a "lottery" where miners win the right to solve a block, nor is it some peculiar conversion of real energy into a valuable concept, those things are secondary.
+This is what Proof-of-Work does for the blockchain.
+It is not a "lottery" where miners win the right to solve a block, nor is it some peculiar conversion of real energy into a valuable concept, those are all red herrings.

 For example the lottery and the miner's reward aspect is what encourages miners to participate, but it isn't what makes the blockchain possible.
-Blocks are a Merkle tree, but again, that has nothing to do with Proof-Of-Work, it cryptographically reinforces recording of the block ordering.
-Proof-Of-Work is also the mechanism by which blocks become effectively immutable, and that's a nice side-effect which makes Segregated Witness possible, but it could just as well be done by preserving the signatures (witness), so this too is
+Blocks are a Merkle tree, but again, that has nothing to do with Proof-of-Work, it cryptographically reinforces recording of the block ordering.
+Proof-of-Work is also the mechanism by which blocks become effectively immutable, and that's a nice side-effect which makes Segregated Witness possible, but it could just as well be done by preserving the signatures (witness), so this too is